centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

 3. Start the Gorgone daemon:

-    From the Poller, run the following command to start Gorgone service:
+    From the Poller, run the following command to start the Gorgone service:

     ``` shell
     systemctl start gorgoned